Rabies

 MICROBIOLOGY

-- Single-stranded RNA, enveloped Lyssavirus causes rabies, nearly always fatal encephalitis of humans and other mammals.
+- Single-stranded RNA, enveloped Lyssavirus causes rabies, nearly always fatal encephalitis in humans and other mammals.

-- Transmission usually by a bite of a rabid animal with virus shed in saliva.
+- Transmission is usually occurs by a bite of a rabid animal with virus shed in saliva.